oliviercreurer/compass/README.md

 - In `PATTERN MODE 1` (`B1` key is dim), both of the pattern banks are decoupled, meaning you can have a buffer pattern and a command pattern playing simultaneously and asynchronously.
 - In `PATTERN MODE 2` (`B1` key is bright), all 8 patterns slots record presses in both the buffer and command rows.
 Use this mode is you want your commands and your buffer positions synced.

+When navigating to Compass' second page, the grid is redrawn -- the two rows of commands displayed on the screen are mapped to rows `D` and `E`.
+Press on any lit grid key to print the description for its corresponding command.
+To toggle a command on/off, hold the `ALT` key (`H1`) while pressing its corresponding grid key.

 -----